codacy/pulse-user-docs/docs/one-click-integrations.md

     -   The integration obtains the deployment date from either the creation date of [annotated tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_annotated_tags) or the timestamp when the integration receives the webhook calls for [lightweight tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging#_lightweight_tags).

-        However, since webhook calls can be delayed, in this case the deployment date on Pulse could be imprecise and impact the metric **Lead time for changes**.
+        However, since webhook calls can be delayed, the deployment date on Pulse could be imprecise and impact the metric **Lead time for changes**.

     -   The integration obtains the set of changes that belong to a deployment from the list of commits between the tag of that deployment and the previous tag.